 This program involves strenuous walking over loose sand and rocks, as well as some boulder-scrambling, and is not feasible for those with impaired mobility.
 Coso rock art is found on large outcrops of basalt throughout the forested uplands of the Coso Range (elevation is 5000 feet above sea level), as well as the broad brush-covered plateau to the south.
 The volcanic landscape is rocky and uneven.
 While staff members are available for assistance, you should be comfortable using your hands to steady yourself and be able to take steps higher than a standard staircase step to navigate around boulders and rocky terrain.
-The group will be asked to stay together while wandering through the canyons.No trees grow here (there is no shade) and the stark topography creates the vast and dramatic vistas for which this area is known.
-The landscape is among the driest in the nation with an annual rainfall of only 4.5 inches, and no perennial water sources.
+The group will be asked to stay together while wandering through the canyons, on Naval Base land, and other private property.Expect some areas of stark topography which creates the vast and dramatic vistas for which this area is known.
+Areas of the Mojave are among the driest in the nation with an annual rainfall of only 4.5 inches.

-The elevation level for this trip is 5,000 feet.
+The elevation level for this trip ranges from 3,000 - 8,000 feet, as we travel among areas of the Mojave Desert and Southern Sierra Nevada Range.
 We recommend ramping up your exercise regime prior to arrival or arriving a day or two early to acclimate, especially if coming from sea level.
 If you have any questions, please contact your physician.

 A portion of this program takes place on a Naval base where access is strictly limited.
 Only U.S. citizens are allowed on the property (this is a security requirement implemented by the Navy in the wake of 9/11).
 You may be asked for identification and photo taking is prohibited during transit.
 Be prepared for security screenings, liability waivers, and presentations on rules and regulations.
-Most of the 1-hour drive is on a paved road that climbs up a beautiful canyon into the high desert.
-The last few miles are on a good, graded dirt road which winds through a beautiful Joshua Tree forest.
+Most of our drives are paved roads that wind thru canyons and over high desert mountains.
+Expect some travel on good, graded dirt roads which wind through beautiful Joshua Tree forests.
 While we take advantage of restroom facilities along our travels, many are not available at trail-heads or throughout our hikes.
 We will offer a simple “hiker’s toiletry kit” if you wish one, and we always practice “Leave No Trace” ethics.